UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ##### **Limitations**

 - **Misinterpretation**: the insights gained from global surrogate models are related to model behaviour, **NOT** to the characteristics of the data itself
-- **Susceptibility to choice of training data for surrogate model**: the surrogate model can be trained in any data of similar distribution to that used by the black box model in training.
-It can happen that surrogate models can model black box behaviour better for some data subsets than others
-- **How good is good enough?**: there are no clear rules to determine how similar the surrogate model predictions have to be to its black box counterpart to be considered an acceptable approximation of behaviour
+- **What is a good approximation?**: there are no clear rules to determine how similar the surrogate model predictions have to be to its black box counterpart to be considered an acceptable approximation of behaviour

 <!-- Question: What are some other limitation here?
 Why not just train a surrogate model on the original dataset? -->

 ---
 <!--_color: white -->
 <!--_backgroundColor: #f4a534 -->
-## `Selective inference (for high dimensional linear models)`
+## `Selective inference (white box models)`

 ---
 ##### **Selective inference (overview)**